SeanGiddings/CastleEscapeGame/readme.md

 ## Instructions to run Castle Escape:

 To run Castle Escape, clone this repository and use the **dotnet run** command in the VS Code terminal.

+## Tips and Tricks to Get Started

+1. At any time, type HELP to bring up a list of all the commands that can be used in the game.
+1. Whenever in a new location, begin by typing LOOK.
+This will let you see what can be used around you.
+1. Any words that appear RED can be used with the USE command.
+1. You can see what you are carrying at any time by typing INV.
+All of those items are usable, too.
+1. You can return to previously visited locations.
+Perhaps you have picked up an item that gives you a new option?